mantidproject/mantid/docs/source/algorithms/MultipleScatteringCylinderAbsorption-v1.rst

   Z_{mn}(\theta) = \sum_{s=0}^\infty c_{s}(m,n)cos(s\theta)

-where the Chebyshev coefficients :math:`c_{s}(m,n)` up to  m + n :math:`\leqslant` 5 have been tabulated and are stored as an array.
+where the Chebyshev coefficients :math:`c_{s}(m,n)` up to  m + n :math:`\leqslant` 5 have been tabulated and are stored as an array by the algorithm.

 Usage
 -----